 Your bill is calculated based on the tax rate, market value, assessed value, and any exemptions or abatements that were applied.
-Outstanding charges from agencies, such as sidewalk repairs, are also included.
+Interest and outstanding charges from agencies, such as sidewalk repairs, are also included.

 You can get help if your property tax bill has missing or incorrect information.